adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 * `Proposal #310 <https://github.com/ghc-proposals/ghc-proposals/pull/310>`_
   suggests adding a syntax for record update that would explicitly specify the type, thereby avoiding the need for type-directed field resolution.
-However, this conflicts with the (accepted) ``RecordDotSyntax`` proposal.

 Subsequent subsections discuss alternative choices for particular aspects of the design recommended by this proposal.